Team-4664-ButlerBots/Robotics-2016-Code-java/README.md

 This is the Communications branch.
-This branch is used to experiment with communicatingdata from the robot.
+This branch is used to experiment with communicating data with the robot.